dowusubekoe-dev/aws_devops/README.md

 [Maven vesion](https://maven.apache.org/download.cgi) or
 [Maven Installation steps](https://dyclassroom.com/reference-server/how-to-install-apache-maven-on-centos-server)

-### 2c.
-VMware Workstation Player, VMware Fusion for Mac OS or Linux
+### VMware Workstation Player, VMware Fusion for Mac OS or Linux
 You can install any of the aforementioned apps on your laptop or desktop computer if that is how you like to build your infrastructure.
-I choose to create the local infrastructure for this project using a [VMware ESXi](https://www.vmware.com/products/esxi-and-esx.html) host.
+I choose to create the local infrastructure for this project using a [VMware ESXi](https://www.vmware.com/products/esxi-and-esx.html) host, hence the need to have an OVF file from VMware Player.
 The main goal of this project is to become an expert at using vagrant to provision servers in the cloud with any Cloud service provider.

-### 2d.
-Git Bash (Centos UTM)
+### Git Bash (Centos UTM)
 - Open the termial and type the following command

 	`$ sudo dnf install git`